Technical Potential for Hydropower Capacity at Non-powered Dams

 Citation

-Carly Hansen, Juan Gallego Calderon, Camilo Bastidas Pacheco, Cleve Davis, Rohit Mendadhala, Glenn Russell 2024 Technical Potential for Hydropower Capacity at Nonpowered Dams.
+Carly Hansen, Juan Gallego Calderon, Camilo Bastidas Pacheco, Cleve Davis, Rohit Mendadhala, Glenn Russell.
+2024.
+Technical Potential for Hydropower Capacity at Nonpowered Dams.
 Hydrosource.
-Oak Ridge National Laboratory, Oak Ridge, Tennessee, USA.
+Oak Ridge National Laboratory, Oak Ridge, Tennessee, USA. https://doi.org/10.21951/HydroCapacity_NPD/2570407

 Overview

 In the last decade, retrofits of existing nonpowered dams (NPDs) have made up the largest share of capacity increases for US hydropower.
 Accurate estimates of potential capacity and generation at NPDs help identify sites that may be worth investing in detailed feasibility analyses and design exploration.
-This dataset consists of NPDs in the conterminous US with at least 100kW of theoretical potential based on earlier resource assessments.
-Historical daily streamflow (modeled or from USGS gauge records), hydraulic head (based on historical observations or primary purpose and dam height) are the main inputs for HydroGenerate which determines design flow and turbine efficiencies and then calculates nominal capacity, daily generation, and capacity factor.
-These outputs are summarized on a monthly basis (i.e., generation (MWh) and capacity factor averaged for each month from January to December) and overall (i.e., nominal capacity, average annual generation (MWh), and average annual capacity factor).
-A total of 4.1 GW capacity is estimated across all 2,564 NPDs included in the dataset.
+This dataset contains estimates of technical potential capacity and generation at 2,616 NPDs in the conterminous US.
+This is based on a subset of dams that were found by earlier resource assessments to have at least 100kW of theoretical potential.
+Historical daily streamflow (modeled or from USGS gauge records) and hydraulic head (based on historical observations or primary purpose and dam height) are the main inputs to the HydroGenerate model, which determines design flow, turbine efficiencies, and assumed friction losses and then calculates nominal capacity, daily generation, and capacity factor.
+These estimates represent the conditions over the historical period of 1980-2015, and are summarized on a monthly basis (i.e., averaged for each month of the year) and overall (i.e., nominal capacity, average annual generation (MWh), and average annual capacity factor).
+A total of nearly 4 GW capacity is estimated across all 2,616 NPDs included in the dataset.

 Science Themes